LatitudeAdjustment/auth1/README.md

 $ cd apps/auth
 ```

-Let's just use the same context as the documentation and tutorial for now.
+For now let's use the context name "Accounts", matching the documentation and
+tutorial.
 We can always change it later.
 "Naming is hard but renaming should not be."